alexgalkin1994/wiki-en-to-simple/README.md

 To start the programm Docker is required.

 Build the containers with `docker-compose build`.
-Start them by typing `docker-compose up`.
+Start them with `docker-compose up`.
 Navigate to http://localhost via your favorite web browser.

 ## Usage